victoriadw/CapstoneProjects/README.md

 Navigate to the master branch, open folder **T21/Capstone_II** and download its contents.

 ### Usage
 Open the file **task_manager.py** in a suitable IDE and run the programme, ensuring that the downloaded .txt files are also in the working directory.
-Run the programme.

 ![](https://github.com/victoriadw/CapstoneProjects/blob/364de590b1315d23e3c184be83684165d3c8a2f7/T53/imgs/T21_login.png)